alexamies/buddhist-dictionary/data/dictionary/dictionary-readme.txt

    For the character table use a statement like

    > SELECT unicode FROM characters WHERE type NOT IN (SELECT type FROM character_types);

+   For the variants table use statements like

+   > SELECT c1 FROM variants WHERE c1 NOT IN (SELECT c FROM characters);
+   > SELECT c2 FROM variants WHERE c2 NOT IN (SELECT c FROM characters);

+   For the illustrations table use statements like

+   > SELECT medium_resolution, author FROM illustrations WHERE author NOT IN (SELECT name FROM authors);
+   > SELECT medium_resolution, license FROM illustrations WHERE license NOT IN (SELECT name FROM licenses);

    Fix the problems by editing the data text file then set the relational check on with